pyxelr/recommendations-for-engineers/README.md

   - [list of accounts I'm following](https://twitter.com/pawel_cislo/following) ← all the people that influence my writing on [pawelcislo.com](https://pawelcislo.com/)
 - [Future Timeline](https://www.futuretimeline.net/) ← timeline of future predictions
 - [How much free time do you have?](https://erikrood.com/Posts/free_time_calc.html) ← specify values and get the result
-- [Internet Archive](https://archive.org/web/) ← wayback machine with a digital library of Internet sites
+- [Internet Archive](https://archive.org/web/) ← Wayback Machine with a digital library of Internet sites
-- [My Pinterest account](https://pinterest.com/pyxelrr/) ← aggregation of the most practical infographics that I stepped on
+- [My Pinterest account](https://pinterest.com/pyxelrr/) ← aggregation of the most practical infographics that I stumbled upon
 - [Nerd Fonts](https://www.nerdfonts.com/) ← iconic font aggregator, collection, and patches
 - [NUKEMAP](https://nuclearsecrecy.com/nukemap/) ← mapping mash-up that calculates the effects of the detonation of a nuclear bomb
 - [Programming Fonts](https://app.programmingfonts.org/) ← quickly check lots of programming fonts in your browser